Nickchapman3773/Uranium-Fever/README.md

 		![GOG Stock](https://github.com/user-attachments/assets/00453cc8-f8c7-402b-9ae8-8f2542a640a6)

   	- Epic Games - [NoDelete] Stock New Vegas file contents: **I NEED AN EPIC GAME USER TO SEND ME A SIMILAR SCREENSHOT IN THE SAME FORMAT, LIST CHANGE VIEW TO LIST!**

+> [!caution]
+> An incorrect clean stock folder setup will cause an error when launching the game.

 ## Generating Fresh INI Files
 - Launch `Fallout: New Vegas` from `Steam/GOG/Epic Games`.